The United States encompasses several beautiful mountains, rivers, valleys, and awe-inspiring sights.

 Apart from these attractions, the city is a melting pot of cultures with a variety of art, performance, foods, and fashion.

 Also Read: Top Tourist Attractions in New York

 San Francisco is a beautiful city with cliffs, forests, a large bay, iconic landmarks, Victorian architecture, great food and a near-perfect climate.

-There is plenty to do for all age groups making San Francisco one of the best places to visit in the USA for family fun.
+There is plenty to do for all age groups making San Francisco one of the best places to vacation in the US for family fun.

 A stroll across the Golden Gate Bridge is a ‘must do’ for everyone, as is the daily walking tour organized by the Public Library – free of charge.

 Street art is encouraged in San Francisco and amazing murals can be spotted throughout the city.
 Head for the Mission District to see the latest colorful pieces of art.

 It is fun to ride in a cable car and walk along Lombard Street, the city’s famous crooked street.
 To admire the beautiful 19th-century Victorian architecture, take a stroll in the Pacific Heights, Alamo Square and Haight Asbury districts.